Thanksgiving Turkey doesn’t have to be hard. Here are the tips, tricks, and techniques for making sure your bird is moist and flavorful.

 Instructions

 • Thaw your turkey.
 For every 5lb of turkey you should allow one day of thawing in the fridge.
 Thaw in the refrigerator on a pan with sides so any liquid is caught.
 Next, remove the giblets and neck from the frontal and rear cavities.
-Drain all liquid in the sink and pat the turkey dry with paper towels.
-Sprinkle the outside and inside of the turkey with salt and pepper.
+Drain all liquid in the sink, rinse the turkey, and pat the turkey dry with paper towels.

 • Place the rack of the roasting pan in the pan.
 If using a disposable pan, stack some veggies on the bottom such as celery or onion and place the turkey on top.
+Sprinkle the outside and inside of the turkey generously with salt and pepper.

 • Make the herb butter.
 In a bowl, add the butter, olive oil, lemon juice, herbs (parsley, sage, rosemary, and thyme), garlic, salt, and pepper.
 Mix until well combined.